Ben Lomond, Mississippi

 Ben Lomond is a ghost town in Issaquena County, Mississippi, United States.

 The community originated as a Mississippi River port on the Ben Lomond Plantation, owned by George M. Brown.
 A gin-house was located near the town.

 Ben Lomond had a landing for steamboats and a post office.
 It was located across the river from Lake Providence, Louisiana.
+There was a store at Ben Lomond in 1887.
 Ben Lomond had a population of 26 in 1900.
 A post office operated under the name Ben Lomond from 1879 to 1913.

 The former community is today submerged in the Mississippi River.